iml130/sola/minhton/docs/programmers/concept.md

 ## RoutingInformation

-In the routing information all information to each known neighbor is stored as NodeInfo objects.
+In the routing information, all information to each known neighbor is stored as NodeInfo objects.
 This includes the parent, children, adjacent left and right, and left and right routing tables.

 ### Neighbor Relation Properties

-There are some properties to keep in mind, before we get into the details of RoutingInformation and RoutingTable.
+There are some properties to keep in mind before we get into the details of RoutingInformation and RoutingTable.

 #### Symmetrical vs. Asymmetrical